A two week winter road trip around the Scottish Highlands

 I reached the popular viewpoint located half way up the peak in just over half an hour, but unfortunately it was still covered in mist, with the summit of the Buachaille only just visible.

-Rather than wait and hope for it to clear like the three other photographers were doing, I decided to push on and try and make it above the clouds.
+Rather than wait and hope for it to clear like the three other photographers who were already there, I decided to push on and try and make it above the clouds.

 I had the summit to myself and decided to soak in the views for a good hour before heading down.